donivanjames/BNSv1-2/README.md

 - Replaced the word 'dino' with 'player' in Code
 - Tried batch renderinig update functions but it didn't look right
 - Moved all scripts into their own folders

+---

+## Plans For Update v1-3
+- Redo backgrounds so they feed into each other
+- Audio toggle option
+- Priority: Get mobile version working properly
+- Too much HTML can slow down page, try to reduce amount of divs to just a couple
+- slowly increasing sound
+- Next: Rework score ui and system
+- Every frame we're querying ALL obstacles, could slow down system
+- A lot of Math.floor (~~) in script.js, might be able to condense it to 1 or two times
+- We're calling querySelectorAll twice every frame for obstacles (in update and getRects)
+- Priority: Get mobile version working properly
+- Allow player to jump slightly before touching the ground for better response time
+- Need to fix first jump 'no sound' bug
+- Returning a variable/object could solve variable transfer problem
+- Randomize apple height
+- Need to fix first jump 'no sound' bug

+---

+## Plans For Update v1-4
+- Leaderboard
+- Chloe really wants werewolves involved